njraladdin/adk-typescript-agent-maintainer/project.md

 hosted : both agent and ui hosted on google cloud

 automatic monitoring: automatically monitor newest commits, send them to agent

+tip: to build agent: do the process mnually, do it as a workflow then find which parts require agents and which parts